AlexMKramer/Email-Assistant-Bot/README.md

 3. Set up environment variables:

-     Edit the `.env` file in the root directory and add the following:
+    Create a `.env` file in the root directory and add the following:

     ```dotenv
     USERNAME=your_username